mortenc/portfolio-jekyll/_projects/dr.md

 ### Events and On-Going Projects
 Aside from the on-going work on the core product portfolio, we often work on time-sensitive or event-based projects throughout the year.
 This includes one-off websites and apps for things like sport championships, national or international elections, or the passing of a significant cultural figure or royalty.

-As we work on these projects, we seek to use established patterns and design systems for consistency, but often use the opportunity to expand our design systems as new needs arise.

 {% include project-image.html type="grid" file="dr-vm-flows.png" caption="User flows and Jobs-to-be-Done for DR's FIFA World Cup 2018 event website." %}

+As we work on these projects, we seek to use established patterns and design systems for consistency, but often use the opportunity to expand our design system, as new needs arise.

-{% include project-image.html type="grid" file="dr-audioplayer.png" caption="Variations of a new audio player designed for dr.dk." %}
+{% include project-image.html type="grid" file="dr-audioplayer.png" caption="Variations of a new audio player recently designed for dr.dk." %}